Blacksuan19/init.nvim/README.md

 ## Setup

-to check if your current environment is correctly set up run `:CheckHealth`.
+To check if your current environment is correctly set up run `:CheckHealth`.

 ### Enviroment